scotthew1/autocar/docs/hardwareSetup.md

 LED
 ---

 An RGB LED was connected to the BeagleBone to provide status indicators when Autocar was running autonomously.
-The LED was connected with pull-up resistors to the beaglebone as follows (numbers indicate pins on the BeagleBone)
+The LED was connected with pull-up resistors to the beaglebone as follows (numbers indicate pins on the BeagleBone):

 ![LED diagram]